jronallo/microdata_schemaorg_example/source/code4lib.html.md

 is also the HTML code which gets the most attention from developers.
 Little-used, overlooked APIs or data feeds are easy to let go stale.
-If the website goes down, you are likely to hear about it from multiple sources at once.
-If the OAI-PMH gateway goes down, I am guessing that it would take longer for you to find out about it.
+If the website goes down, you are likely to hear about it from multiple sources immediately.
+If the OAI-PMH gateway goes down, it would probably take longer for you to find out about it.
 Hidden services and content are too easy to get neglected.
 Data embedded in visible HTML helps keep the representations in sync so that page authors only have to expose one public version of their data.